Three Tips and Tricks to Ironman 70.3 Training

 I started thinking about other ways of helping athletes get ready for their first 70.3 Ironman Triathlon or their tenth 70.3 Ironman Triathlon.
 Today, I give you:

-Three Tips & Tricks for your 70.3 Ironman Triathlon:
+Three Tips & Tricks for your Ironman 70.3 Triathlon:

 1. Swim Start – Athletes often ask me where they should seed themselves for the swim.
 That is SUCH a tricky question, but my suggestion is, “Where do you feel comfortable.”
 Huh?
 For example, A LOT of athletes will place themselves in a better position than they are capable of.
 It depends on the race, as I have seen a rolling start and a mass start based on your age group.
 I have seen athletes seed themselves too close to the front, which may cause a panic.
 I have seen athletes seed themselves in the 30-minute swim group for a 70.3, and their best time is 35 minutes.
 Swimming in the faster group will create anxiety when people are swimming over you in the water.
 So, my suggestion would be to figure out your goal time and add 1-2 minutes.
 Why?
 You must account for factors like sighting and waves in the open water.
 If you are getting in the water with people at the same pace, you will have a better chance of getting on someone’s feet.